maheshrajbhar90/smartapi-login/README.md

 The provided script includes functions for logging in, fetching market data, handling sessions, and calculating live market prices and historical data for specific instruments.

 Features
-Login: Allows users to login with their credentials and store them for API interactions.
+Login: Allows users to login with their credentials in a very easy way to intract with their API interactions.
 Instrument Data: Fetches instrument details such as tokens, expiry dates, and more.
 Live Market Data: Retrieves the last traded price (LTP) for instruments.
 Historical Data: Fetches OHLC (Open, High, Low, Close) data for instruments.